Diagnosing colon cancer

 Colon cancer treatment usually involves surgery to remove the cancer.
 Your health care team might recommend other treatments, such as radiation therapy and chemotherapy.
 Your treatment options depend on the cancer's location and its stage.
 Your health care team also considers your overall health and your preferences when creating a treatment plan.

 Surgery for early-stage colon cancer

-Surgery for invasive colon cancer
+Surgery for more advanced colon cancer

 - Lymph node removal.
-Nearby lymph nodes are usually also removed during colon cancer surgery and tested for cancer.
+Nearby lymph nodes are usually removed during colon cancer surgery and tested for cancer.

 Surgery for advanced cancer